No module Published on Offcanvas position

 Design: Hendrik Heine | Matthias Lanzendorf

-Services: Property planning phase I + II, phases 1 – 9; Structural planning phase I, fire protection, sound insulation, thermal insulation, SiGe
+Services: Object planning Phase I + II, Lph 1 – 9; structural planning Phase I, fire protection, sound insulation, thermal insulation, SiGe

-Project partners: cdf sound insulation, Schälzky civil engineers, engineering office for occupational safety Rolf Sattler, Lanzendorf landscape architecture, Bochmann Langenstrass engineers, planning office Nürnberger, engineering office Roch & Partner
+Project partners: cdf sound insulation, Schälzky civil engineers, Rolf Sattler engineering office for occupational safety, Lanzendorf landscape architecture

 white logo